-- Free parking at Anna Point Marina – Check-in at Fish Tails Bait and Tackle Shop before boarding (Please park your vehicle in the “car only” parking area by the large pavilion.)
+- Free parking at Anna Point Marina – Check-in at Fish Tales Bait & Tackle Shop before boarding (Please park your vehicle in the “car only” parking area by the large pavilion.)

 - We recommend you frequently check and follow the National Weather Service (NWS – NOAA) Lake Anna area weather forecasts at least 3 days before your scheduled class or service

 - Classes and services may be cancelled at any time due to weather and/or forecast of severe weather, or other unforeseen circumstances.
 Please call us when in doubt